joshbegley/nyt-latest/previous.md

 `Cafe Kestrel in Brooklyn and Cocina Consuelo in Harlem can restore the spirit with warm service, cheery surroundings and deeply satisfying food.`\
 https://nytimes.com/2025/01/14/dining/restaurant-review-cafe-kestrel-cocina-consuelo-nyc.html

-**Zubimendi, Rice, Merino and Arteta's many attempts to perfect Arsenal's midfield**\
+**Zubimendi, Rice, Merino, and Arteta's many attempts to perfect Arsenal's midfield**\
-`Why does Arteta want to sign Zudimendi?
-And what does it mean for Rice?`\
+`Why does Mikel Arteta now want to sign Martin Zudimendi?
+And what could it mean for Declan Rice?`\
 https://nytimes.com/athletic/6061025/2025/01/14/zubimendi-rice-arsenal-midfield/

 **Pete Hegseth’s Preposterous Selection**\